Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Motivation and Related Works

-\textbf{Incorporating Training Data.}~The development of a DNN involves a ``test-and-fix'' procedure in which DNN is gradually fine-tuned to reduce its errors and fit on training data.
-This way, training data generally reflects DNN's internal logic and property.
-We argue that \ding{176}\textit{DNN coverage should support incorporating prior-knowledge extracted from training data}.
-Existing criteria incorporate training data to scope neuron output ranges or to detect corner-case behaviors.
-Nevertheless, for some criteria, e.g., TKNC/TKNP, their hyper-parameter $K$ depends on model structures instead of training data. \tool\ can incorporate training data to estimate distributions of neuron outputs before being used in online testing.
+\textbf{Incorporating Training Data.}~The training of a DNN involves a ``test-and-fix'' procedure: the DNN is tuned to reduce its errors and fit better on training data.
+This way, training data generally reflects how DNN works inside.
+We argue that \CircleFive\textit{DNN coverage should support incorporating prior-knowledge extracted from training data}.
+Existing criteria use training data to scope neuron output ranges~\cite{ma2018deepgauge}.
+Nevertheless, for some criteria, e.g., TKNC/TKNP, their hyper-parameter $K$ depends on model structures instead of training data. \tool\ can use training data to estimate distributions of neuron outputs before being used in online testing, thereby satisfying \CircleFive.

-\textbf{Implementation Considerations.}~DNN coverage criteria are often used in costly DNN testing.
-According to the released code of existing criteria, we notice that they are implemented in a \textit{loop-fashion} which is slow.
-We find that testing frameworks guided by these criteria spend most (over $80\%$) of the time on coverage calculation.
-We re-implemented these criteria in a matrix-fashion, i.e., the calculation is performed as a sequence of matrix operations.
-Given that modern DL frameworks (e.g., PyTorch) can optimize matrix operations and also use hardware optimizations~\cite{chen2018tvm,rotem2018glow,ma2020rammer}, the calculation is accelerated for over $100$ times.
+\textbf{Matrix-Form Computation.}~Coverage criteria are often used in costly DNN testing.
+According to the released code of existing criteria, we notice that they are mostly written in a \textit{loop-fashion} which is slow.
+We find that testings guided by these criteria spend most time (over $80\%$) on coverage calculation.
+We re-implemented these criteria in a \textit{matrix-fashion}, i.e., the calculation is performed as a sequence of matrix operations.
+Given that modern DL frameworks (e.g., PyTorch) can optimize matrix operations and also use hardware optimizations~\cite{chen2018tvm,rotem2018glow,ma2020rammer}, the calculation is accelerated over $100$ times; see our codebase at~\cite{snapshot}.
+Therefore, we advocate that \CircleSix\textit{a coverage criterion should support matrix-form computation to be optimizable by modern DL frameworks and hardware}.